ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 {% endhighlight %}

-{% highlight haskell %}
-{% endhighlight %}

-Here we are interested in the compiler phase that produces Core IR, so we'll have to modify the `defaultPlugin` value provided by `ghc` by passing a custom implementation of `installCoreToDos` :

-{% highlight haskell %}
-plugin :: Plugin
-plugin = defaultPlugin {
-  installCoreToDos = install -- see below
-  , pluginRecompile = \_ -> pure NoForceRecompile
-                       }
-{% endhighlight %}

 First, we need a function that looks up all the annotations from the module internals (aptly named `ModGuts` in ghc) and attempts to decode them via their Data interface.
-Here we are using a custom `Target` type, which could carry additional metadata.
+Here we are using a custom `Target` type defined above, which could carry additional metadata.

 {% highlight haskell %}
 extractAnns :: ModGuts -> (ModGuts, [Target])